top of page

 Most therapists will offer you a free 25-30 consultation.
 When you make contact pay attention to your gut feeling rather than just their certificates.
 Ask yourself:

-Do I respect them?
-Do I trust their competence to hold the weight of what I need to share?
+• Do I respect them?
+Do I trust them to hold the weight of what I need to share?

 If the answer is "no," it is okay to walk away.